Functional renormalization group for extremely correlated electrons: Numerical errors of Matsubara summations

 However, within our numerical evaluation an error of order $10^{-3}$ is present, as shown in Fig.~\ref{fig:countertermerror}.
 This is a not a statistical fluctuation, but a constant offset, which could accumulate during the flow.

 Finally, we consider the systematic error $ \delta $ of the normalization of the spectral function.
 Since it is to good approximation $ \bm{k} $-independent, we define it as

 Unfortunately, relative to density this error can become rather large at low temperatures, as seen in Fig.~\ref{fig:ZDeltaError}.
-Therefore, it is crucial to correct for it in the discussion of Luttinger' theorem in Sec.~\ref{sec:LTviolation}.
+Therefore, it is crucial to correct for it in the discussion of Luttinger's theorem in Sec.~\ref{sec:LTviolation}.